How to identify a hidden defect in a property and who is responsible for it?

 How to deal with the discovery of a latent defect

-Can hidden defects in the purchase be avoided?
+Can hidden advice be avoided?

-The best defence against hidden defects is prevention.
+The best defence against latent defects is prevention.
 Have the property thoroughly inspected by a professional – a structural engineer, structural engineer or technical inspector – before signing the purchase contract.
 The cost of an inspection is negligible compared to the costs that may be incurred later.
 Also check the building documentation, such as the building permit, revisions, plans, any building modifications.

 The purchase contract should contain a clear statement by the seller about the condition of the property.
 If the seller claims to be unaware of any defects, this should be explicitly stated.
 This increases your protection in the event of a dispute.
 Avoid general wording such as “the property is sold as it stands and lies”, as such clauses tend to be mainly advantageous to the seller.